verify-media/verify-client/CONTRIBUTION.md

 ## Linting via ESLint

--ESLint is set up with a few plugins:
+ESLint is set up with a few plugins:

 - `@typescript-eslint/eslint-plugin` for linting Typescript.
 - `eslint-plugin-jest` for linting Jest test files